Client Agreement of Policies, Terms and Conditions

 - Studio Practice & Etiquette

-This document, henceforth also referred to as the “Agreement”, and subject to the terminology listed below, under Definitions, contains the policies, terms and conditions that define the relationship between the Academy of Art of Highland Park and Gallery, Inc., (AAHP) and its Student, and/or said Student’s Representative, and any Guest Student.
-Please see definitions below.
+This document, henceforth also referred to as the “Agreement”, and subject to the terminology listed above, under Definitions, contains the policies, terms and conditions that define the relationship between the Academy of Art of Highland Park and Gallery, Inc., (AAHP) and its Student, and/or said Student’s Representative, and any Guest Student.
+Please see definitions, above.

-This Agreement remains valid from the moment the Student or his or her Representative registers and signs this Agreement either
+This Agreement remains valid from the moment the Student or his/her Representative registers and signs this Agreement either

 - or in person,